And now that I’ve been relatively quiet about it for a decade or more, I guess it’s time to finally talk about the Dragon Court again.

 We were told to watch out for "stranger danger," i.e. devil worshippers and drug pushers and child molesters, even as we (or people we knew) were being victimized by grownups we knew from church who were trusted family friends.
 People talked a great deal about God's love for humanity.
 But the actual message was one of constant terror and abject submission to authority, demanding constant hypervigilance on our part because "Satan" was out to get us - and that God would send us straight to Hell for all eternity if we put a foot out of line.

-I know there are plenty of good people who are Christians out there who sincerely follow Jesus’s teachings of compassion and mercy, but in my opinion the institution of the Church itself - Catholic or Protestant - is corrupted and toxic.
-We spent so much time between different churches when I was growing up (“maybe THIS one won’t have toxic people!
-Maybe it’ll be okay this time!”)
-Then, my Mom finally decided this was wack, and let us do our own thing.
+I know there are plenty of good people who are Christians out there who sincerely try to follow Jesus’s teachings of compassion and mercy, but my family didn't have a good experience with Christianity while I was growing up.
+Church communities preached compassion and universal love, but were rife with drama and judgemental backbiting.
+By the time I was a teenager, my Mom finally decided to just let me do my own thing.
 That was when I met other people trying to recover from religious trauma with varying success.
 For many people, it’s a lifelong process.

 I got into a Teen Witch Otherkin coven in the fall of 1993, but after about nine months the group fell apart; partially due to religious trauma, and partially for other reasons that I'll go into shortly.
 And in the midst of all this, the Dragon Court as a memetic concept was seeping our consciousness, if indeed it wasn’t there already.